Jigsaw-Code/outline-sdk/x/smart/README.md

 # Smart Dialer

 The **Smart Dialer** searches for a strategy that unblocks DNS and TLS for a given list of test domains.
-It takes a config describing multiple strategies, which is used to pick from.
+It takes a config describing multiple strategies to pick from.

 ## JSON config for the Smart Dialer

-The Smart Dialer uses a JSON config to dynamically find serverless strategies for circumvention.
-The config is used to search for a strategy that unblocks DNS and TLS for a given list of test domains.

-Here is an example of a JSON config:
+The config that the Smart Dialer takes is in a JSON format.
+Here is an example:

 ```json
 {